Wheatland County and Foothills County IDP

-Wheatland County and MD of Foothills IDP Amendment 2018-2019
+Wheatland County and Foothills County IDP Amendment 2018-2019

-Wheatland County and the MD of Foothills are in the process of updating their Intermunicipal Development Plan in order to ensure compliance with new requirements of the Municipal Government Act.
+Wheatland County and Foothills County are in the process of updating their Intermunicipal Development Plan in order to ensure compliance with new requirements of the Municipal Government Act.

 Click here for a printable map - pdf

-The current Intermunicipal Development Plan (IDP) is relatively recent having been adopted by Wheatland County and the M.D. of Foothills No. 31 in the fall of 2015 as part of a larger project that created a series of eleven rural-to-rural IDPs.
+The current Intermunicipal Development Plan (IDP) is relatively recent having been adopted by Wheatland County and Foothills County in the fall of 2015 as part of a larger project that created a series of eleven rural-to-rural IDPs.

 However, recent amendments to the Municipal Government Act (MGA) necessitate that a review and amendment be undertaken in order to ensure that the IDP continues to meet all requirements under the Act.
 The Province has given municipalities until April 1, 2021 to meet the new requirements.